donmeltz/GeoSandbox/README.md

 ### How can you use it? ###

-I've outlined the specific steps needed to set up a GeoSandbox instance using an AWS server on the Configuration page.
-If you want to set one up for your own personal use, simple follow those steps.
+I've outlined the specific steps needed to set up a GeoSandbox instance using an AWS server in the [geosandbox_configuration](https://github.com/donmeltz/GeoSandbox/blob/master/geosandbox_configuration.md) file.
+If you want to set one up for your own personal use, simple follow that procedure.

 I've also begun investigating how to share AMIs of AWS instances.
 As it is now, I'm not sure an AMI is all that useful as the set up and configuration is fairly straight forward.
-However, if you want to use that as an option you can take a look at what I've got so far on the AMI page.
+However, if you want to use that as an option you can take a look at what I've got so far on the AMI page (TODO).

-Once you've got a GeoSandbox set up, take a look at the Documentation page to see brief descriptions of the installed software, a list of pertinent default users, passwords, and other settings.
+Once you've got a GeoSandbox set up, take a look at the Documentation page (TODO) to see brief descriptions of the installed software, a list of pertinent default users, passwords, and other settings.